curlyLasagna/DoctorPortal/README.md

 ![Image](https://i.ibb.co/Wcz3Mg7/client-Info.jpg)

 # TODO
-- [ ] Overhaul main menu layout
+- [ ] Overhaul main menu layout (Working on it)
+- [ ] Change all form's FormBorderStyle to FixedSingle because this application isn't responsize to resizes, yet
 - [ ] Add log in verification
 - [ ] Fix an issue where closing a form that has a parent form hidden doesn't kill the program entirely.
 This can be done by setting the buttons that spawn the child forms to use me.close() instead of me.hide()
 - [x] Change the ListBox object to a more uniform alternative in MedicationRefilling form
-- [ ] Instead of DateTimePicker in the appt_upcoming form, use an alternative listing object to show upcoming appointments dates, time and reason
 - [ ] Change the MedHx text boxes to read only.
-Any text box that doesn't require user intervention to be read only.
+Actually, Any text box that doesn't require user intervention to be read only.
-- [ ] Add anchors to objects in order add responsiveness when user resizes the current form